Scientific Name: Osteoglossum Ferreira

 These fish are only available a few times each year, and when we receive them we only get a few.
 Once you receive an email notification that these are available, order right away.

 It is important to note that this Blue Arowana is the adult form of the black arowana.
 The Juvenile Blue Arowana we sell will not have its blue color yet but it will develop when it reaches maturity.
+The Sub Adult/Adult will vary in size and color development, it will have some blue showing at the least if it is 7 to 8 inches.
+The 10 inch fish when we get them will have a lot of blue, such as shown in the photo.

 This fish requires a 350 gallon or larger aquarium to keep it for its entire lifespan.